Akuli/jou/README.md

 and you can run it again manually to debug a test failure.
 You can also put e.g. `valgrind` or `gdb --args` in front of the command.

+Files in `tests/broken/` are not tested, because for one reason or another they don't work as intended.
+Ideally the `tests/broken/` directory would be empty most of the time.

 Checking for memory related bugs with valgrind:

 ```